a year in the life of a muse and model | read | i-D

 So Rosaline and Fern have spent the last year hanging out, shooting, capturing the intimate, cute, and beautiful moments in their lives.
-They've compiled those pictures into a book, which is appropriately called Fern, because it is all about Fern.
-It's also a little bit about the relationship between photographer and model of course, but really it's about Fern and friendship and intimacy and being a young woman.
+They've compiled those pictures into a book, which is appropriately called Fern — because it is all about Fern.
+It's also a little bit about the relationship between photographer and model, of course, but really it's about Fern and friendship, intimacy, and being a young woman.

-Rosaline's pictures of Fern make you want to smile every time Fern smiles, and they make you want to frolic about and be cute and be a teenage girl, too, because it all looks just very pure and perfect.
-"I guess I initiated the project but then there was this role reversal," Rosaline says.
-"Fern would text me whenever she was at her boyfriend's who lives up the road from mine, and we'd make some time to hang out.
+Rosaline's pictures of Fern make you want to smile every time Fern smiles.
+And they also make you want to frolic about and be cute and be a teenage girl, too, because it all looks simply very pure and perfect.
+"I guess I initiated the project, but then there was this role reversal," Rosaline says.
+"Fern would text me whenever she was at her boyfriend's — who lives up the road from mine — and we'd make some time to hang out.
 We'd always say we'd meet for like an hour or two, then before we knew it we'd some how end up in Gosport having eggs for breakfast."

-The book is out on the 20th July, but we got Rosaline and Fern to sit down and interview each about it right now.
+The book is out July 20, but we got Rosaline and Fern to sit down and interview each other about it right now.

 Rosaline: What do you like about being photographed by me?